pfreemantlm/dev-standard/Platform/SimpleReporting.md

 SimpleReporting can output pivot tables.
 These parameters contain the [field atoms](#fields-1) in the order they should be present, and the special atom `metrics` where the metrics should be projected.

-*For example*, if producing a CSV or XLS output (or don't want a pivot table), and you have the fields `Creative,Placement,Daynum` then you should use:
+*For example*, if producing a CSV or XLS97 output (or don't want a pivot table), and you have the fields `Creative,Placement,Daynum` then you should use:

     (cols)metrics
     (rows)Creative,Placement,Daynum

-If you are producing XLSX and want a pivot table, you can do something like this:
+If you are producing XLS and want a pivot table, you can do something like this:

     (cols)Placement,Creative,metrics
     (rows)Daynum